 Car insurance rates by age group in Oklahoma

-Insurers know that teenage drivers are less experienced and pose a higher risk, resulting in higher insurance premiums.
-Oklahoma drivers between the ages of 30 to 60 typically enjoy the lowest average auto insurance rates, at about $2,079 annually.
+Car insurance companies know teen drivers are less experienced and riskier to insure.
+Oklahoma drivers aged 30 to 60 have the lowest average auto insurance rates at $2,079 annually.

 See the average rates by age group below:

-- For young adults: Drivers aged 20-25 can expect to pay $3,229 yearly for a full coverage policy.
+• For young adults: Drivers aged 20-25 can expect to pay $3,229 a year for a full coverage policy.

-- For average-aged adult drivers: Drivers aged 30 to 60 can expect to pay $2,079 annually in Oklahoma.
+• For average-aged drivers: Drivers aged 30 to 60 can expect to pay $2,079 per year in Oklahoma.

-- For senior drivers: Drivers aged 65 and older can expect to pay $2,060 per year.
+• For senior drivers: Drivers age 65 and older can expect to pay $2,060 per year.

 Check out our detailed guide on average car insurance rates by age